The Configure activity helps you to create and manage templates, system datasets, alert rules, and labels.

 Some alert rules templates are proposed to you as examples with pre-filled conditions to create your own alert rule by changing values or adding more conditions.
 The custom template is a template without any pre-filled conditions.

-Here is an example of configuration, that raises a “Communication status goes to error” alert and sends an alert email when your system communication goes to error:
+This video tutorial shows an example of configuration, that raises a “Communication status goes to error” alert and sends an alert email when your system communication goes to error.

 By default an alert rule applies to all the systems within the company.
 If you want to restrict the alert rule to some systems only, this can be done by adding to the alert rule a specific condition on the system (see tables above).
 Here are some examples of use of the system condition in the alert rule:

-When creating or editing a rule, you can specify one or more actions to be launched on the specific system that causes the alert to be raised.
+When creating or editing a rule, you can specify one or more actions to be launched on the specific system that causes the alert to be raised (i.e when the rule’s conditions are all met).
 The action will be triggered as soon as the alert is raised and on the one and only system that was at the origin of the alert.

 The actions that can be triggered are: